Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Experimental Results

 \subsubsection{Datasets}

-The training dataset used for multispeaker experiments are as follows: \begin{itemize} \item AMI \cite{ami} Individual Headset Mix (IHM) train split appeared in~\cite{landini2022bayesian}. \item ICSI~\cite{icsi} dataset \item DipCo~\cite{dipco} dataset \item Fisher English Training Speech Part 1,2~\cite{cieri2004fisher}: 30K Segments Subset \end{itemize} The first three sets collectively contain 138 hours of multi-speaker speech, with up to four speakers per sample.
+The training dataset used for real-life multi-speaker recording experiments includes the AMI~\cite{ami} Individual Headset Mix (IHM) train split, which has been used in previous research.
+It also includes the ICSI~\cite{icsi} dataset, the DipCo dataset~\cite{dipco}, and a 30K segment subset of the Fisher English Training Speech Part 1 and 2 dataset.
+The first three sets collectively contain 138 hours of multi-speaker speech, with up to four speakers per sample.
 The Fisher dataset comprises 2,000 hours of two-speaker data.
 To address the speaker data imbalance, 30K samples are randomly selected from the Fisher dataset and incorporated into our four-speaker data blend.
 The resulting combined training corpus consists of 230 hours of multi-speaker audio, with a maximum of four speakers per sample.
-We refer to this dataset as the above4spk training blend in subsequent sections.
+We report word error rate (WER) and concatenated minimum-permutation WER~(cpWER)~\cite{watanabe2020chime} for real-life multi-speaker recording experiments.
+See Appendix \ref{apndx:wer_cal} for detailed descriptions of the evaluation metrics.